MicheGit/fmcps-snd-assignment/relazione/correctness.md

 ### 2.1 Finding a *knot*

 Within this part we will follow the steps of the execution from all the possible knots.
-In this context, we define the following invariants after *k* iteration:
+In this context, we define the following invariants after *k* iterations:

 - `r` is the region of states that are reachable from `recur` in *k+1* steps and may have a cycle;
 - `new` is the region of states that are reachable from the `new` of the previous iteration in a single step;